sanjay872/Learning-Python/README.md

 ## Basics folder
   All the sample code for basic of python;
   Basic Concepts are,
-  - Variables
+  - Variables and Data types &#9745
+  - Operators &#9745
-  - Conditions
+  - Conditions &#9745
     - Chained Conditionals
-  - Operators
     - Control Flow (If/Else)
-  - Loops and Iterables
+  - Loops and Iterables &#9745
-  - Basic Data Structures
+  - List and Tuples &#9745
-  - Functions
+    - Iterations
     - Mutable vs Immutable
+    - String methods and operators
-  - Common Methods
+  - Functions &#9745
-  - File IO
+  - File IO &#9745
+  - Inbuild Modules &#9745
+  - Error Handling &#9745

 ## intermediate folder
   All the sample code for intermediate concepts of python;